Mixing Psilocybin and Other Drugs

 Psilocybin and antidepressants

-Psilocybin has been investigated as a treatment for depression, with clinical trials showing that just two doses can cause improvement or even remission in some people for weeks.[10]
-The effect is so powerful that a letter from the US government’s Substance Abuse and Mental Health Services Administration (SAMHSA) suggests that psilocybin could gain FDA approval to treat depression as early as 2024.[11]
+Psilocybin has been investigated as a treatment for depression, with clinical trials showing that just two doses can cause improvement or even remission in some people for weeks.
+The effect is so powerful that a letter from the US government’s Substance Abuse and Mental Health Services Administration (SAMHSA) suggests that psilocybin could gain FDA approval to treat depression in the near future.
+Moreover, psilocybin has already been designated as a breakthrough therapy for resistant and clinical depression.

 However, psilocybin may interact badly with traditional antidepressants that people are already taking.